ntschigor/oxsales/README.md

 Features
 --------

-In the standard OXID backed the sales values ??are all for today and total.
+In the standard Oxid backend the sales values are all for today and total.
 This small module reads the sales figures for
 - today
 - yesterday
 - weekly
 - Last week
 - Month
 - Last month
+- next to last month
 - year

 Cancellations will be considered.